 |40||Ministry of Defense|

-Career Advisor Appointment
+Officer of Career Services Appointment

 The office of the Career Advisor in the Department of Student Affairs is open for consultation from Sunday to Thursday, based on pre appointment, between 9 AM to 2 PM.
 For appointment please feel free to send an email to Career Advisor.